markjen/gcptest/README.md

 * Automatic scaling does not strictly respect `max_concurrent_requests`
 * As worker module is hit with traffic over a period of time, automatic scaling increases the number of instances; but seemingly gradually?

+## sdk
+This package attempts to measure performance of the open source SDK in a GAE app vs. a Managed VMs.

+To get going, first get the open source SDK:

+`go get google.golang.org/appengine`

+### findings